 Well that’s another year done (concerning the club).

-Last night was our 34th Annual General Meeting.
+Last meeting was our 35th Annual General Meeting.

 This year saw a few changes on the committee: